kadena-community/kadena.js/packages/apps/docs/README.md

 for SEO, but can also be used as an excerpt in the search results.
 `menu`: the name used in the side or header menu's.
 `label`: the name used in the breadcrumbs.
+`editLink`: this is the place where the actual document lives.
+This particular `md` file has been imported from somewhere else.
+The editlink is used at almost every page, at the bottom.
+It will show a link to everyone visiting the page.
-`publishDate`: not required. only used for blogchain, at the moment.
+And they can create a PR with changes. `publishDate`: not required. only used for blogchain, at the moment.
 And used to show the user what date the article was first published.
 `headerImage`: not required. only used for the blogchain as the main header on top of the article.
 `author`: _depricated_! not required. for blogchain we used to JUST show the